-There are so many different types of detergents today since its introduction (said to be during the first world war) and every so often new ones are being discovered that promise to do exciting things in cleaning.
-Many even promising the sun shining on your clothes.
+There are so many different types of detergents today since their introduction (said to be during the first world war), and every so often, new ones are being discovered that promise to do exciting things in cleaning.
+Many even promise the sun shining on your clothes.

 Many additives are added to the detergents to make them more efficient.
 Some of the additives added maybe counterproductive to the cleaning you have in mind so reading the label of the cleaning product you buy is very important.